 Used for over 5000 years in Ayurvedic Medicine, turmeric is believed to balance the three doshas, stimulate and purify the blood, protect and fortify the liver, assist in balancing our hormones, help with digestion, and heal and sooth the skin.
 It truly is a golden root.

+Make Turmeric Tea.
 Flush out toxins with this Ayurvedic Turmeric Detox Tea.
-This daily sipping tea is made with whole spices, turmeric root, ginger root and your choice of tea- green tea leaves, yerba matte, tulsi, mint or even chamomile.
+This daily sipping tea is made with fresh turmeric root, whole spices, ginger root and your choice of tea- green tea, yerba matte, tulsi, mint, chamomile or any herbal blend.
 Make a batch in the morning, then simply refill with hot water, and sip throughout the day.

-Add fresh turmeric to curries.
+Add fresh turmeric root to curries and sauces!
 This recipe for vegan Lentil Meatballs with Indian Fenugreek Sauce is full of delicious flavor.
 One of my all-time favorites, and voted best vegan recipe on Food 52!

-Add to beans or grain bowls.
+Infuse grains or beans with turmeric in the cooking water.
 Here is a simple healing recipe for Khichadi, an Ayurvedic Detox Bowl (also called Khichari) made w/ mung beans, kashi, detoxing veggies & soothing turmeric.
 Vegan and GF.

 Add fresh turmeric to soup!
 This creamy, luscious Glowing Carrot and Turmeric Soup is vegan and gluten-free.
 Earthy and flavorful with hints of ginger, and a subtle sweet from the carrots and coconut milk, this easy quick meal is healthy, delicious and very affordable, made with simplest ingredients.
 For extra carrot flavor use fresh carrot juice instead of veggie stock.
 Soothing and comforting, it nurtures and heals.